-Christopher Poynter is a professional wedding and event DJ, musician elementary school music teacher, outdoor enthusiast, husband and dad in Victoria, BC, Canada.
+Chris Poynter is a professional wedding and event DJ, musician, elementary school music teacher, outdoor enthusiast, husband, and dad, in Victoria, BC, Canada.

-Please check out the site and then head over to the contact page to say hello, or to book Christopher's DJ services for your next event.
+Please check out the site and then head over to the contact page to say hello, or to book Chris for your next event.

 Due to high demand, he mostly DJs weddings and corporate events, but is no stranger to school dances, fundraisers, special events, house-parties, and the occasional bar and nightclub.